 This also includes our workplace where many of us spend more time than we do at home.

 It is because of this that we need to try and make as much difference as we can in the workplace.
 If you are a business owner, this is very easy to do, while as an employer you may need to try a bit more to change the minds of those who make the decisions.
 Whatever your position may be, here are some of the things that you can do in your workplace that will have positive effects on the environment.

 Reducing Water Consumption

 According to the people with data, the first cataclysmic environmental issue that many of us might even live to see is going to be the decreased availability of drinkable water.
 And when you consider how much water is wasted in offices worldwide these days, it starts to look even worse.
 The good news is that conserving water is not that much of a hassle.

 First of all, you should try and have your office install water-saving fixtures that will reduce how much water is used doing everyday tasks.
 Furthermore, you should seriously consider installing rainwater tanks that would collect rainwater and then use it for flushing the toilets or watering the plants.
 Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation as some more popular choices.

 Energy waste is another big problem with office buildings, especially if they are quite large and if there are companies that work in shifts where people tend to be quite wasteful thinking that someone else will unplug the appliances.

-Unplugging appliances is the first and the simplest step towards reducing electricity consumption in the offices.
-This is particularly important to do come Friday, not letting the appliances and other electricity-powered items staying plugged in over the weekend.
+Unplugging appliances is the first and the simplest step towards reducing electricity consumption in offices.
+This is particularly important to do come Friday, not letting the appliances and other electricity-powered items stay plugged in over the weekend.